Santa Barbara City College

 - Social Media

 Many international students start their American education at Santa Barbara City College and then transfer to University of California Santa Barbara (UCSB).
 Santa Barbara City College transfers more students to UCSB than another other college due in part to the guaranteed transfer program.
-Santa Barbara City College also has an excellent transfer rate to other UC's as well as other four year schools.
+Santa Barbara City College also has an excellent transfer rate to other UC's as well as other four year schools, and many past international students have transferred to top universities.

 Deadlines for the various semesters are: